nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 - a record of the user identity - this is the User ID, Name, Role profile (including Role and Organisation, URP id when Smartcard authenticated) attribute values, obtained from the user’s Session structure
 - a record of the identify of the authority – the person authorising the entry of or access to data (if different from the user)
 - the date and time on which the event occurred
-- details of the nature of the audited event and the identity of the associated data (for example, patient ID, message ID) of the audited event
+- details of the nature of the audited event and the identity of the associated data (for example patient ID, message ID) of the audited event
 - a sequence number to protect against malicious attempts to subvert the audit trail by, for example, altering the system date
 - audit trail records **SHOULD** include details of the end-user device (or system) involved in the recorded activity